Find or recover a file

 If someone else created the file

 When someone creates a file, they can delete, rename, and restore it.
 Contact the person who created the file and ask them to restore it or share it with you again.

 If it was in a folder someone else created

 If someone deleted that folder, you won't see that folder in your Drive anymore.
 To find the file:

 - Try this advanced search to see a list of files you created that are in deleted folders: https://drive.google.com/drive/u/0/search?q=is:unorganized%20owner:me.

 - Try this broader advanced search to see a list of all files that are in deleted folders: https://drive.google.com/drive/search?q=is:unorganized.

 To make that file easier to find in the future, drag it into a folder in "My Drive."

 More on how to find files

-If you're using an account through your work, school, or other group: Contact your administrator for help.
+(Note: If you're using an account through your work, school, or other group, you won't see this button—you'll need to contact your administrator for help.)